ENCCS/sycl-workshop/content/what-is-sycl.rst

 - We work with *prescriptive* parallelism with CUDA_ and HIP_: we explicitly divide up the work between threads inside the kernel function.
-- Instead in the OpenMP_ and OpenACC_ models, we describe data movement and worksharing, but rely on the compiler to generate correct code.
+- In the OpenMP_ and OpenACC_ models, we describe data movement and worksharing, but rely on the compiler to generate correct code.
 Hence the qualification of *descriptive* parallelism.
-- When using low-level APIs, a certain degree of code duplication between host and device code **be inevitable**.
+- When using low-level APIs, a certain degree of code duplication between host and device code **is inevitable**.
 Parallelization strategies between host and device will be different.
 On top of this, the expressiveness of low-level language extensions is limited, which might increase the maintenance burden.
+- Low-level APIs might only be available with proprietary, vendor-specific compilers.
+This limits both *functional* and *performance* portability.
 - ``pragma``-based schemes are standardized, but compiler support is not always optimal.

-When programming for heterogenous platforms, there is no silver bullet: we have to carefully evaluate the tradeoffs between performance, productivity, and portability.
+When programming for heterogeneous platforms, there is no silver bullet: we have to carefully evaluate the tradeoffs between performance, productivity, and portability.
 SYCL_ is an attempt [#f1]_ at improving this state of affairs.
-It is a *standards-based* and *vendor-agnostic* domain-specific embedded language for parallel programming, not necessarily on heterogeneous architectures.
+It is a *standards-based* and *vendor-agnostic* domain-specific embedded language for parallel programming, for heterogeneous and homogeneous architectures.
 The SYCL_ standard is developed by the `Khronos group <https://www.khronos.org/>`_:

 * It is built as a **header-only** library for ISO C++17.
 SYCL_ code can be